 The Department will cancel a state tax lien when the delinquent tax liability has been resolved.
 The Department will mark an entry of satisfaction on the execution docket and cancel the lien with the Clerk of Superior Court in each county where the lien had been recorded.

-Mortgage companies, financial institutions and taxpayers may obtain payoff information from the Department, as recorded liens are public information and do not require a power of attorney to disclose payoff information.
+Recorded liens are public information.
+Mortgage companies, financial institutions and taxpayers may obtain payoff information from the Department upon request.
+The Department does not require a power of attorney to be completed to receive such information.

 Withdrawal of Liens